-Pupils apply for the positions of Head Boy, Head Girl, Senior Prefects and prefect during Year 10 and take up their roles at Easter, leaving the current Year 11 free to concentrate on their exams.
+Pupils can apply for the positions of Head Boy and Head Girl around Easter in Year 10 and take up their roles towards the end of that academic year, leaving the current Year 11 free to concentrate on their exams.

-The procedure is a thorough one which enables the cream to rise to the top, giving pupils the opportunity to show their full capabilities and suitability for such a sought-after position.
-From these final interviews, the Head Boy and Head Girl are selected, along with the Deputy Head Boy and Girl and the first cohort of Senior Prefects.
+The procedure consists of five stages and is a thorough one which enables the cream to rise to the top, giving pupils the opportunity to show their full capabilities and suitability for such a sought-after position.

 All of these positions require excellent behaviour and attendance as well as a mature attitude towards school and life as a whole.
 Pupils who show great improvement can be awarded the position of Prefect, as dedication, maturity and a desire to improve are highly valued skills.

 All of these positions are treated with respect among staff and pupils alike and every year there are a great number of applicants.

 All Prefects wear the grey Prefect tie as part of their uniform; Senior Prefects, Head Boy and Head Girl also wear a grey blazer and black trousers or skirt.

 Please see below for a step-by-step guide to the process.

 Head Boy: Henri Willett Head Girl: Harriet Kemp